bhatpmk/weblogic-car-booking/weblogic-car-booking/README.md

 ## Known limitations
-* Redeploying the application will fail with an error like "java.lang.UnsatisfiedLinkError: Native Library <home directory>/.djl.ai/tokenizers/0.20.3-0.31.1-cpu-linux-x86_64/libtokenizers.so already loaded in another classloader", The sample includes DocRagIngestor.java, inspired by examples in langchain4j-cdi repository.
-The error comes from InMemoryEmbeddingStore, so a restart of WebLogic is required after undeploy and before subsequent deploy.
+* Redeploying the application will fail with an error like "java.lang.UnsatisfiedLinkError: Native Library <home directory>/.djl.ai/tokenizers/0.20.3-0.31.1-cpu-linux-x86_64/libtokenizers.so already loaded in another classloader", Probably the error is coming due to the use of InMemoryEmbeddingStore, so a restart of WebLogic is required after undeploy and before subsequent deploy.